 Now the story is different.
 Even small farmers own the tractors which is economically not viable for small pieces of land.
 But it is a rat race.
 Many of them take the loans which become difficult to repay.
 A tractor can do many days work in a few hours.
 Need for manual labor arises only during the sowing of the crops.
-Bullocks have been faced out and are facing the same fate as the girls faced: they have become unwelcome.
+Bullocks have been phased out and are facing the same fate as the girls face: they have become unwelcome.

 Land is so much precious to the owner that hawks are on the outlook to grab any piece of it by hook or crook.
 Wars had been fought over the land.
-Most prominent example is the epic story of Mahabharata in which cause of the biggest battle between cousins was about the possession of land and women.
+Most prominent example is the epic story of Mahabharata in which cause of the biggest battle between cousins was about the possession of land, cattle and women.

 But as the cities are expanding at a furious rate, the value of the land is increasing.
 What the land can do to its owners will be illustrated by three scenarios.

 State of Haryana was carved out from Punjab.
 It is a fact that people of Haryana were neglected by Punjab and considered backward, Haryana was separated from Punjab.
 But city of Chandigarh, which was the capital of Punjab was not given to any one of these states and made a union territory.
 It was also made the capital of both the states.
 The reality now is that the capital of both these sites is located nor in the middle but in one corner of both the states.